 Disable runtime broker

-Note: Disable the Runtimeborker didn’t affect your windows 10 computer.
+Note: Disabling the Runtimeborker didn’t affect your windows 10 computer.
 The Runtime Broker isn’t a necessary process.

 - Now first backup registry database then navigate to the following path: